 '''

+/

+String embedded() default "";

+/

+The embedded mapping for the element.

+@return the embedded mapping for the element

+/

+Embedded[] embeddedMapping() default {};

+/

+Whether the element is dependent on the owner, and will be deleted

+when the owner is deleted.

 @return whether the element is dependent on the owner, and will be

 deleted when the owner is deleted

+/

 String dependent() default "";

 Name of the table for the element.

 @return name of the table for the element

+/

 String table() default "";

 Name of the column to store the element in.

 @return name of the column to store the element in

 /

 String column() default "";

 Delete action to apply to any foreign key for the element.

 @return delete action to apply to any foreign key for the element

-/

 ForeignKeyAction deleteAction() default ForeignKeyAction.UNSPECIFIED;

 Update action to apply to any foreign key for the element

 @return update action to apply to any foreign key for the element

-/

 ForeignKeyAction updateAction() default ForeignKeyAction.UNSPECIFIED;

 Whether the value column(s) should be indexed.

 @return whether the value column(s) should be indexed.

 /

 String indexed() default "";

+'''

+'''

 / The name of the index to generate.

 @return the name of the index

 /

 String index() default "";

 /

 Whether a unique constraint should be generated or assumed.

 @return whether a unique constraint should be generated or assumed

 /

 String unique() default "";

-'''

-'''

 /

 The name of the unique key constraint to generate.

 @return the name of the unique key constraint

 /

 String uniqueKey() default "";

 /

 Name of the member in the target class that forms a bidirectional

 relationship with this member.

 @return name of the member in the target class that forms a bidirectional

 relationship with this member

 /

 String mappedBy() default "";

-/

 The column(s) for the element.

 @return the column(s) for the element

 /

 Column[] columns() default {};

 / Generate or assume a foreign key constraint exists on the column

 or columns associated with this join.
 Specify "true" or "false".

-\star @return whether to generate or assume a primary key constraint
+@return whether to generate or assume a primary key constraint

 /

 String generateForeignKey() default "";

 / Name for a generated primary key constraint.

 @return the name of the generated primary key constraint

 /

 String foreignKey() default "";

 / Vendor extensions.

 @return the vendor extensions

 /

+'''

+'''

 Extension[] extensions() default {};

 }

 '''